ADD CONDITION

 Pediatric Use

 If your child is under 12 years old, it's important to consult a doctor before using this medication.
-This ensures that it is safe and appropriate for their specific needs.
-For children aged 12 and older, you can apply the medication to the affected area up to 3 to 4 times a day, just like adults.
-Always follow the recommended guidelines to ensure your child's safety and well-being.
+For children aged 12 and older, you can apply it to the affected area, but make sure to do so no more than 3 to 4 times a day.
+Always follow these guidelines to ensure your child's safety and well-being.

 Geriatric Use